javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 ### Allowing the browser to render

-Another benefit for in-browser scripts is that they can show a progress bar or something to the user.
-That's because the browser usually does all "repainting" after the script is complete.
+Another benefit of splitting heavy tasks for browser scripts is that we can show a progress bar or something to the user.

-So if we do a single huge function then even if it changes something, the changes are not reflected in the document till it finishes.
+Usually the browser does all "repainting" after the currently running code is complete.
+So if we do a single huge function that changes many elements, the changes are not painted out till it finishes.

 Here's the demo:
 ```html run